Home » Cricut » DIY Halloween Pumpkins With Cricut: No-Carve Pumpkin Ideas

 A woman applies white vinyl decals to a small black painted craft pumpkin.
 The pumpkin has little ghosts and the word "boo" applied all over the surface.

-Again, a smaller design (between 1.5″- 2″ each) will work better on the pumpkins.
-If your pumpkin is larger, you can go a bit bigger, but remember that larger vinyl pieces tend to have a harder time sticky to the surface.
-Check out my Hocus Pocus large pumpkin here to see how I decorated it with bigger words and images using permanent vinyl.
+• For larger pumpkins: As mentioned, a smaller design (between 1.5″- 2″ each) will work better on the pumpkins.
+If your pumpkin is larger, you can go a bit bigger, but remember that larger vinyl pieces tend to have a harder time sticking to the surface.
+Check out my video for this Hocus Pocus large pumpkin here to see how I decorated it with bigger words and images using permanent vinyl.

 A colorful blue and purple painted craft pumpkin with a large Hocus Pocus themed vinyl graphic applied to the front.

-Get this Hocus Pocus SVG design and more with the Premium AKC Membership!
+Get this Hocus Pocus SVG design and more with A-Star Crafters.

-Finally, use Mod Podge and the paintbrush or a foam paintbrush to cover the pumpkin’s stem.
+• Finally, use Mod Podge and a paintbrush or foam paintbrush to cover the pumpkin’s stem.
 Sprinkle a thin layer of gold glitter on the glue, then tap it to remove the excess.
 Set aside to dry.

 A woman uses mod podge to apply gold glitter to the stem of a craft pumpkin.

-Once the stem is dry, you can use hot glue to attach the stem to the top of the pumpkin if you are able to remove it.
-If you left the stem on the pumpkin, you’d need to tape off the area carefully before you glue and glitter to keep it off the pumpkin area.
+• Once the stem is dry, you can use hot glue to attach the stem to the top of the pumpkin if you are able to remove it.
+If you left the stem on the pumpkin, tape off the area carefully before you glue and glitter to keep it off the pumpkin area.

 DIY Halloween Pumpkins